ATTENDANCE AND PARTICIPATION

 Because this is a praxis-oriented course blending critical discussions with critical making exercises, we have to use our class time efficiently.
 We won’t always have the luxury of engaging in leisurely, seminar-style discussions of our readings (see this for more about my reading selections).
 Nevertheless, I do want to ensure that we make time to address particular passages from the readings that resonate strongly for you, that we grapple with any burning questions they raise for you, that we address any frustrations or excitement or discomfort they generate for you.
 So, if there are particular texts or topics or questions – or themes that extend across various readings or weekly themes – that you find especially compelling, you’re invited to “flag” those items for our in-class agenda.
 (Your predecessors in previous sections of “Maps as Media” have asked that I implement this requirement.)

-We’ll dedicate some time in most of our classes to presenting and critiquing several (canonical/ exemplary/ experimental/ overwrought/ elegant/ etc.) maps in a variety of formats, to see what they do right and wrong, what they illuminate and obfuscate, how they integrate form and content effectively and poorly, and what lessons we can take away from them and apply, or avoid, in our own projects.
+We’ll dedicate some time in most of our classes to presenting and critiquing several (canonical/ exemplary/ experimental/ overwrought/ misleading/ etc.) maps in a variety of formats, to see what they do right and wrong, what they illuminate and obfuscate, how they integrate form and content effectively and poorly, and what lessons we can take away from them and apply, or avoid, in our own projects.

 Each of you will post and present one map critique – ideally, of a map that both addresses (in a direct or tangential way) the week’s theme and pertains to your semester project.
 Don’t think of this exercise as an additional assignment; instead, use it to advance your own agenda.
-To identify a map for review, you might look through the websites I list below, and the books I’ll be previewing in Week One.
+To identify a map for review, you might look through the websites I list here, and the books I’ll be previewing in Week One.
 You could also simply Google “your project topic” + “map”; I’ll bet you a dollar you’ll find a few options.
 Please consult with the other presenters for the week to work out who’s chosen which projects.
 You’re welcome to double- or triple-up on a particular map, provided you each offer a distinctive perspective.

 Your fifteen-minute presentation-and-discussion should consist of two parts: (1) a critique and (2) a critical-creative application prototype.
 The critique should focus on a single mapping project and should employ some of the critical tools and criteria we discuss in Week 3.
 Your application is a critical-creative attempt to apply to your own research project the same effective and/or ineffective techniques used in the map you’ve critiqued.
 You might choose to exaggerate the failures of that map by creating a parody – or you might choose to try out some helpful features from your critique subject in order to generate mapping techniques that might aid in your own work.
 Be sure to identify what elements inspired you and why, and how and where we can see those elements’ influence in your map.
 Your application can take virtually any form and format – from a drawing to a paper prototype, from a quilt to a sound map.
 Keep in mind that this is only a prototype – a rough sketch, a maquette, a “napkin drawing”; we’re more concerned in this context with the ideas behind your project than with your execution.